Nauteirius/KotBot/README.md

 !catgen
 Instantly send unique picture of computer generated cat image from internet site

+!ask
+Send unique reply to given prompt.
+Remembers context of conversation between subsequents prompts.

 !cat
-get random picture of cat from local folders with cat pics
+Get random picture of cat from local folders with cat pics

 !roll_dice
-simulated rolling the dice, need to be given: number of dices, number of sides
+Simulated rolling the dice, need to be given: number of dices, number of sides

 Bot on fixed intervals send random message from list of poke_messages on specified channel